fareen341/Python-Programming/README.md

 count, index
 </pre>

-<b>Operations on set</b>
+<b>Operations on set, frozenset</b>
 1. insertion order are not preserved
 2. duplicate are not allowed
 3. indicated by{}
 4. set item are not indexed so slicing and indexing not allowed
 5. immutable
 6. we can add and remove item in set but cannot change the value by using index.
-7. main fucntionality of set is, union, difference & intersetion
+7. main fucntionality of set is, union, difference & intersetion</br>

+<b>The difference in set and frozenset is, in a short way set is kind of like a list and frozenset is kind of like a tuple.</b>
 <pre>
 Example:
 Union: